qri-io/website/content/docs/tutorials/cli_quickstart.md

 ```

 First, the date and time is displayed.
 Next, the dataset hash.
-This is the id, so to speak, of this particular verison of the dataset.
+The hash is the id, so to speak, of this particular verison of the dataset.
 It is unique.
 Last is the commit title, so you have a little bit of context when looking through the log about what was added during that update.

-In the next section, we are going to go over the dataset reference and how to explore a dataset using the command line.
+In the next section, we'll go over the dataset reference and how to explore a dataset using the command line.

 <a id="part3"></a>
 # 3. CLI Tutorial, Part 3 - Exploring the dataset